webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/Moves-Like-a-Cat.md

 ---
 aliases:
 - Moves Like a Cat
 tags:
-- Compendium/CSRD/en/Foci
+- Foci
 ---

+## Moves Like a Cat
 Lithe, flexible, and graceful, you move quickly and smoothly, and never seem to be where danger is.
  ### Intrusion
 Even a cat can be clumsy.
 A jump isn't quite as easy as it looks.
 An escape move is so overzealous that it sends the character right into harm's way.
 #### Tier 1
 #### Tier 6
   - [[Greater-Enhanced-Speed|Greater Enhanced Speed]]
 * [[Balance|Balance]]
 * [[Movement-Skills|Movement Skills]]